seek4science/seek/tech/reporting-bugs-and-features.md

 When raising a **bug** or problem, please provide any details that would help to reproduce it.
 An numbered list of steps is often the most useful.
 In some cases a screenshot may be helpful.

-## What happens next?

-Within **2 work days** you will receive a receipt, stating that and who will be processing your request.

-Within **7 work days** we will contact you to discuss the feature in more detail; whether it is something you can contribute and how we can help; or details about how the feature fits in with our other priorities and timeline.

-Usually, an issue will be raised in our [JIRA Issue Tracker](http://fair-dom.org/issues) and you will be provided with a link to follow its progress.

-If the feature gets developed by ourselves, we will keep in touch with you and ask for feedback and final testing.